atmacafurkan/Turkish-Phonetic-Translator/README.md

 ## What does this do?

 This is a G2P (grapheme to phoneme) translator for Turkish that uses orthography and phonotactic rules.
-Additionally it syllabifies the translated words.
+It additionally syllabifies the translated words.
 There are two .csv files encoding underlying and allophonic sounds.
 There are 37 phonemes for consonants and 15 phonemes for vowels.